 From our experience of working with children and young people in the context of our own education programme, we understand that one size never fits all.
-As such, you may need to adapt the activities to take account of the ages, capacities and learning preferences of the young people you work with.
+As such, you may need to adapt the activities to take account of the ages, capacities, learning styles and preferences of the children/young people you work with.
+This is particularly likely to be the case for teachers who wish to facilitate children in more junior classes at primary level to take part in the consultation.
 If you need, or wish, to adapt the activities, we hope the posters, fact files and information provided under each activity will be of assistance.
 Each activity also includes some suggestions for how it can be adapted or extended.